XasanAllOps/Gatus-ECS-Terraform-Docker-GA-AWS/README.md

 Deployment is fully automated using GitHub Actions.
 Each workflow handles a distinct part of the lifecycle:

-- `build.yml` builds and pushes Docker images to Amazon ECR with pinned tags for reproducibility.
+- `build.yml` builds and pushes Docker images to Amazon ECR.

 - `tf-plan.yml` runs terraform plan to preview infrastructure changes.